truenas/documentation/content/SCALECLIReference/System/CLIGeneral.md

 ### Checkin Command

-The `checkin` command allows you to accept configured settings.
+The `checkin` command accepts pending settings.
-After UI settings are saved with `rollback_timeout`, (see [`update`](#update-command) properties), this method needs to be called within that timeout limit to prevent reverting the changes.

 {{< expand "Using the Checkin Command" "v" >}}

 #### Description
 `checkin` does not require entering properties or arguments.
+After UI settings are saved with `rollback_timeout`, see [`update`](#update-command) properties, this method needs to be called within that timeout limit to prevent reverting the pending changes.

 Enter the command string and then press <kbd>Enter</kbd>.

 The command returns an empty line.